terrorizer1980/lxd-pkg-ubuntu/doc/rest-api.md

                    "operation": "https://10.0.2.3:8443/1.0/operations/<UUID>",          # Full URL to the remote operation (pull mode only)
                    "certificate": "PEM certificate",                                    # Optional PEM certificate.
 If not mentioned, system CA is used.
                    "base-image": "<fingerprint>",                                       # Optional, the base image the container was created from
-                   "container_only": "true",                                            # Whether to migrate only the container without snapshots.
+                   "container_only": true,                                              # Whether to migrate only the container without snapshots.
 Can be "true" or "false".
                    "secrets": {"control": "my-secret-string",                           # Secrets to use when talking to the migration source
                                "criu":    "my-other-secret",
-                               "fs":      "my third secret"},
+                               "fs":      "my third secret"}
+        }
     }

 Input (using a local container):